-- The outlet box and support structure must be securely mounted and capable of reliably supporting a minimum of 50 pounds.
-Use only UL Listed outlet boxes marked "FOR FAN SUPPORT" - 6.
-The fan must be mounted with a minimum of 7 feet clearance from the trailing edge of the blades to the floor. - 7.
-WARNING: Use only with light kit marked "Suitable for Use in Damp Locations".

-- 8. Do not operate reversing switch while fan blades are in motion.
-Fan must be turned off and blades stopped before reversing blade direction. - 9.
-Avoid placing objects in the path of the blades. - To avoid personal injury or damage to the fan and other items, be cautious when working around or cleaning the fan. - Do not use water or detergents when cleaning the fan or fan blades.
-A dry dust cloth or lightly dampened cloth will be suitable for most cleaning. - 12.
-After marking electrical connections, spliced conductors should be turned upward and pushed carefully up into outlet box.
-The wires should be spread apart with the grounded conductor and the equipment-grounding conductor on one side of the outlet box. - 13.
+- The fan must be mounted with a minimum of 10 feet clearance from the trailing edge of the blades to the floor. - WARNING: Use only with light kit marked "Suitable for Use in Wet Locations".
+Do not operate reversing switch while fan blades are in motion.
+Fan must be turned off and blades stopped before reversing blade direction. - Avoid placing objects in the path of the blades.
+To avoid personal injury or damages to the fan and other items, be cautions when working around or cleaning the fan. - Do not use water or detergents when cleaning the fan or fan blades.
+A dry dust cloth or lightly dampened cloth will be suitable for most cleaning. - After marking electrical connections, spliced conductors should be turned upward and pushed carefully up into outlet box.
+The wires should be spread apart with the grounded - 11 conductor and the equipment-grounding conductor on one side of the outlet box. - 12.
 Electrical diagrams are reference only.
 Light kit that are not packed with the fan must be UL Listed and marked suitable for use with the model fan you are installing.
-Switches must be UL General Use Switches.
-Refer to the Instructions packaged with the light kits and switches for proper assembly.
+Swithes must be UL General Use Switches.
+Refer to the instructions packaged with the light kits and switches for proper assembly.